modir/using-laminas-framework-book/version2/docs/forms.md

   ...
 ~~~

-T> To install the example, you can either edit your default virtual host file
+> To install the example, you can either edit your default virtual host file
-T> or create a new one.
+> or create a new one.
 After editing the file, restart the Apache HTTP Server
-T> and open the web site in your web browser.
+> and open the web site in your web browser.
 For additional information on
-T> Apache virtual hosts, you can refer to [Appendix A. Configuring Web Development Environment](#devenv).
+> Apache virtual hosts, you can refer to [Appendix A. Configuring Web Development Environment](#devenv).

 ## About HTML Forms